microsoft/Mastering-the-Marketplace/docs/container/Labs/lab3-publishing-container-offer/index.md

     3. Add a screenshot image caption.
 8. Click the **Save draft** button and correct any errors that be shown before moving on.

-### Preview audience
+## Preview audience

 The preview audience specifies the subscriptions that will be able to test the offer before it goes, when it is in the **Preview** state.
-Everyone using the subscription will be able to purchasae the offer when in Preview (test) mode.
+Everyone using the subscription will be able to purchase the offer when in Preview (test) mode.

 1. In the **Preview audience** section, enter your Azure subscription Id.
 1. Enter a **Description** (Optional).
 1. Click **Save draft**.

-### Plan overview
+## Plan overview

 1. Select the **Plan overview** section and click on **New Plan**.
 1. Give your plan a unique `Plan Id` and `Plan name` and click Create.